KOGO (AM): KOGO

-In 1961, 600 KFSD was changing formats, so management also decided to change the call letters.
+In 1961, KFSD was changing formats, so management also decided to change the call letters.
 The owners at the time fed facts about San Diego and its people into a new device called a computer, which was then asked to give them the perfect call sign for the station.
 The IBM computer gave them the call letters KOGO.
 Thus, in 1961 the San Diego station known as KOGO (pronounced "Ko-Go") was born.

 In 1972, Time Life Broadcasting (owners of KOGO-AM-FM-TV since 1961) decided to sell its San Diego broadcast properties.
 Due to FCC regulations at the time the stations had to be split off.
-600 KOGO was sold to Retlaw (Walter spelled backwards) which was Disney's broadcast division.
+KOGO was sold to Retlaw Enterprises, owned by the family of Walt Disney.
 Channel 10 was sold to McGraw Hill Publishing and the call letters were changed to KGTV (which stands for KOGO-TV).
-The station at 94.1 FM got back the call sign KFSD, but was sold many times over.
+The station at 94.1 FM got back the call sign KFSD but was sold many times over.
 It was primarily a classical music station.
 The FM outlet changed its call letters to KFSD, then KXGL (for the Eagle), then to KJQY (for "K-Joy"), and finally in 2001 to KMYI.
 The AM station changed its branding to KOGO Radio 60, then to KOGO Radio 6, then to KOGO Radio 6, the radio magazine.
 It had a mixed format of middle of the road (MOR) music, talk and sports.

 KLZZ and KKLQ

-The Shadacks (Ed and his nephew Tom) took over KOGO and 106.5 KPRI, but both stations had poor ratings in the early 1980s.
+The Shadacks (Ed and his nephew Tom) took over KOGO and KPRI (106.5 FM), but both stations had poor ratings in the early 1980s.
 In 1983 both stations changed to KLZZ-AM-FM (using the name "Class FM/AM") with a soft AC format.
 But Class struggled in the ratings.

-Edens Broadcasting bought the stations and turned them into Top 40/CHR KKLQ-AM-FM, using the moniker "Q106."
-Most music listening for young people had switched to FM by this point.
-But the signal for AM 600 was able to serve the remaining listeners who only had AM radios in their cars, or lived in Northern San Diego County where the FM's signal is spotty.
+Edens Broadcasting bought the stations and turned them into Top 40/CHR KKLQ-AM-FM, using the moniker "Q106".
+Most music listening for young people had switched to FM by this point, but the AM 600 signal was able to serve the remaining listeners who only had AM radios in their cars, or lived in Northern San Diego County where the FM's signal is spotty.
 The station sometimes would mention that AM 600 could be heard in Los Angeles and Orange County.